supercollider/supercollider/tools/cmake_gen/README.md

 used on projects that are C-only; .c, .cpp, .cxx and the header counterparts are all recognized as valid C++ source file extensions.

+The `--install-cmake` and `--install-cmake-only` options assume that the CMake modules to copy are in the same directory as the script.

 ### Generated CMake

 The generated CMake file has the following options and features: